-A CA is a mandatory document for multi-beneficiary H2020 projects, unless the call/work programme provides information in contrary.
-The consortium agreement should set the framework for the project implementation and the interaction between all project actors (Coordinator organisation, Project coordinator, project manager, Partners organisation) by defining all rights and obligations amongst them.
+A CA is a mandatory document for multi-beneficiary H2020 projects and other national and international projects, unless the call/work programme provides information in contrary.
+The consortium agreement should set the framework for the project implementation and the interaction between all project partners (coordinator organisation, project coordinator - principal investigator, project manager, partners organisation) by defining all rights and obligations amongst them.